woodser/monero-ts/docs/getting_started_guide/getting_started.md

 ## Installing required software

 Follow the instructions in this quick guide if you need assistance installing any of the software.

+### Installing Git
+#### Windows
+1. [Download the Git for Windows installer](https://git-scm.com/download/win) from the git website.
+2. Open the installer and click “I agree” when prompted with the license agreement.
+#### Linux
+1. Open a terminal.
+2. Use the package manager to install git:
+  For Debian/Ubuntu:
+  `$ sudo apt-get install git-all`
+  For Fedora:
+  `$ sudo dnf install git-all`

 ### Installing Python
 #### Windows